danielowen321/danielowen321/README.md

-<h1>Hello, I'm Daniel</h1>
+<h1>Hey, I'm Daniel</h1>
-I am a current cybersecurity student aspiring to begin my career in the exciting world of cybersecurity!
+I'm a current cybersecurity student aspiring to begin my career in the exciting world of cybersecurity!